gabrielx52/cookie-stand/README.md

 ## Website Details

-*This is a website for a fictitious cookie company.
+-This is a website for a fictitious cookie company.
 It includes a user facing page with the company's profile and a sales page to be used internally.

-*The site also has a functional back end that will assist the business by calculating the amount of cookies needed to make per store and allows for new stores to be input.
+-The site also has a functional back end that will assist the business by calculating the amount of cookies needed to make per store and allows for new stores to be input.